educationstrategycenteraddis/2020-11-02-womeninwacren/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
+carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
 venue: "AA TVET"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "https://us04web.zoom.us/j/4714574439?pwd=VkFldzlBTWVSY1k2bkhFa1RHU29EQT09"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or online
 country: "Africa"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop